-Need a beach read?
-Check out Future’s top ten green summer books!.
+Need a Summer beach read?
+Check out Future’s top three eye-opening books on sustainability.

 P.S - Producing a book emits an average of 2.7 kilograms of CO2.
 To reduce your carbon footprint make sure the books on your shelves don’t just sit and collect dust.
 Buy second-hand, borrow from your local library or share your books with others.
 If you do want to buy a new copy check out Bookshop.org, a B Corp-certified online bookstore that supports local independent booksellers (links provided with each book).

 For more information about the environmental costs of publishing and producing books, check out this article.

 This straightforward and thorough travelog envisions the potential consequences of a warmer world.
 Wallace-Wells imagines various scenarios corresponding to temperature increases from 2 - 8°C. He explores the potential environmental impact of climate change as well as the transformational changes to global politics, economics, culture and technology.

 This comprehensive framework condenses the work of an international coalition of climate researchers and scientists to break down proposed strategies to reduce global emissions.
 Combining both well-known strategies and less intuitive approaches, this book explores the potential path forward for individuals, communities, businesses and governments.

 In this passionate text, Klein argues that the degradation of our environment is directly linked to profits gained from the over-use of non-renewable materials.
 More simply, the climate crisis is a result of capitalism.
 This radical and thought-provoking book will certainly make you question everything, and then offer political guidelines for the future.